sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 #### Mechanism

-To support CLs natively in the URLs, Sourcegraph performs background computation post clone / fetch of a depot by parsing each commit to retrieve the CL ID and store it in the `repo_commits_changelists` table.
+To support CLs natively in the URLs, Sourcegraph performs background computation after syncing the contents of a depot.
+That's done by parsing each generated commit to retrieve the corresponding CL ID and store it in the `repo_commits_changelists` table.
 This is currently performed on only one depot at a time and we are working to support this for multiple depots in parallel in an upcoming release.

 Additionally, while removing a depot from a code host config will mark it as "deleted", the mapped information will **not** be deleted to prevent forced re-computation after an accidental removal of depot from a code host config.
 Similarly recloning a depot will **not** trigger a computation of all the CLs from the beginning of the depot's source control history.
 If site admins are recloning or deleting and re-adding a depot to Sourcegraph as a result of history rewrite of a depot in Perforce, they should get in [touch with us](mailto:support@sourcegraph.com) for next steps.